Tax Information Every DPC Physician Should Know

 Taxes and Fringes For Your Staff

 You will need to make sure you pay the appropriate taxes and other fringes associated with your state for your employees.
-Taxes would be things like unemployment insurance and social security which you pay for every employee (and also withhold from their paycheck).
+Good physician tax information to know would be things like unemployment insurance and social security which you pay for every employee (and also withhold from their paycheck).
 Other types of benefits may be subject to taxes (for you or an employee) such as reimbursements for continuing education or bonuses.
 Your accountant or financial institution can help you find a good payroll company to handle these issues.

 Sales Tax if You Choose to Sell Any Products